Kar977/fin_cander_project/README.md

 </kbd>

 ## Sources
-The project design is inspired by [Budget App With Javascript](https://codingartistweb.com/2022/07/budget-app-with-javascript/)
+The project design is inspired by [Budget App With Javascript](https://codingartistweb.com/2022/07/budget-app-with-javascript/) <br></br>
+The charts are implemented from [amCharts](https://www.amcharts.com/demos-v4/donut-chart-v4/)